latexdraw/latexdraw/latexdraw-core/net.sf.latexdraw/readme.txt

 *** Windows ***

-For Windows you must use the install_windows.vbs to install LaTeXDraw.
+On Windows you must use the install_windows.vbs to install LaTeXDraw.
-This script activates the "run as administrator" feature to install files in protected directories such as "Program Files".
-It will ask you your password.
+This script activates the "run as administrator" feature to install files in dedicated directories such as "Program Files".
+It may ask you your password.

 *** Debian/Ubuntu ***